BTI-US/PhotoEditor/README.md

 For more details check [ShapeBuilder](https://github.com/BTI-US/PhotoEditor/blob/master/photoeditor/src/main/java/ja/burhanrashid52/photoeditor/shape/ShapeBuilder.kt).

 ## Filter Effect

-We can apply inbuild filter to the source images using
+We can apply an in-build filter to the source images using

  `mPhotoEditor.setFilterEffect(PhotoFilter.BRIGHTNESS);`

 ![](https://i.imgur.com/xXTGcVC.gif)

-We can also apply custom effect using `Custom.Builder`
+We can also apply custom effects using `Custom.Builder`

 For more details check [Custom Filters](https://github.com/BTI-US/PhotoEditor/wiki/Filter-Effect)

 ## Text